milindkulgod/academic-site/content/project/Search.md

 7. As k = 40, the top 40 lists are obtained.

-8. If the word exsists in the review: score += TF-IDF(review) * TF-IDF(query)
+8. If the document exists in all posting lists of the review: score += TF-IDF(review) * TF-IDF(query)

-9. If the word does not exist in the review: score += (TF-IDF)(40th Review) * TF-IDF(query)
+9. If the word document does not exist in the posting lists of the review: score += (TF-IDF)(40th Review) * TF-IDF(query)

 **<h2> Challenges faced:</h2>**